 Butterflies of Oregon is both an online guide to Oregon's butterfly species and a record of my endeavor to photograph all of Oregon's regularly occurring and breeding described butterfly species inside the borders of the state.
 As I continue to pursue images of those remaining species that have as yet eluded me and my camera, I plan to use the website, the information I’ve collected, and the stories about the butterflies and the photos to educate interested folks about native butterflies in Oregon, their habitats, their ecology and their conservation.
 Public presentations, and educational publications are likely to come with time.
 Check back here for updates or sign up to be notified of new Blog entries.

-All of the photographs of live butterflies in this website were taken by myself, Neil Bjorklund, of wild, unmanipulated butterflies, within the borders of Oregon.
-These photos are the best images sifted from my library of more than 5,500 photos of butterflies in Oregon (as of August 2018).
-Considering all the photos that weren't high enough quality to keep, it’s safe to say I’ve taken more than 6,500 photos of butterflies in Oregon to produce this set of about 200!
+All of the photographs of live butterflies in this website were taken by myself, Neil Bjorklund, of wild, un-manipulated butterflies, within the borders of Oregon.
+These photos are the best images sifted from my library of more than 6,300 photos of butterflies in Oregon (as of May 2020).
+Considering all the photos that weren't high enough quality to keep, it’s safe to say I’ve taken more than 8,500 photos of butterflies in Oregon to produce this set of about 300!

 The images of pinned butterflies from the Oregon State Arthropod Collection were taken by me and by Dana Ross, lepidopterist extraordinaire, with support from Paul Hammond who selected the specimens for us.
 Thank you, Dana!

 Canon EOS 70D with a 100 mm Macro Lens

 Canon EOS 20D with a Canon 75-300 mm Zoom Lens

 Nikon CoolPix E995